 What happens if I use a battery with too high voltage?

-Using a battery with a higher voltage than your device requires can lead to permanent damage or failure due to overvoltage conditions. -
+Using a battery with higher voltage than your device requires can cause permanent damage due to overvoltage conditions.
+Always match voltage specifications.

 Can I increase the amperage output from my lithium-ion battery?

-While you cannot directly increase the inherent capacity, you can safely connect multiple cells in parallel configurations to achieve higher total current output. -
+While you can’t increase a single cell’s amperage, connecting multiple cells in parallel configurations safely boosts total current output.

 How do I know if my device requires specific voltage levels?